 Best cocktail bars in Chicago

 If you're beginning to feel like you've seen everything Chicago's bar scene has to offer, head to the Ladies' Room to rediscover your senses.
-The tiny, red-lit space inside Fat Rice in Logan Square offers some of the most intricate, imaginative cocktails we've ever encountered.
+The tiny, red-lit space inside Fat Rice in Logan Square offers some of the most intricate, imaginative drinks we've ever encountered.
 One look at the global-inspired menu and you'll see why: The bar crafts many of its own syrups, shrubs and bitters.
-If you're looking to go all in, spring for the $280 Grande Royale, a mix of champagne, cassis, cognac, house campari, palm sugar and camo bitters.
-For a more low-key evening, go with the Dr. Manhattan, which features ghost pepper and the bar's take on Dr. Pepper ingredients.
+If you're looking to go all in, spring for the Grande Royale, a mix of champagne, cassis, cognac, house campari, palm sugar and camo bitters.

 Back in 2015, brothers Chris and Calvin Marty bought the old Marble Bar and reopened it as Best Intentions.
 The dive bar charm remains, though the bar is a touch sleeker and the drinks are much better.
 When the weather agrees, the backyard patio is the perfect place to lounge and sip an ice-cold Wondermint malted shake (mint liqueur, gin and Luxardo hazelnut).
 Inside, the dimly lit bar serves excellent classic cocktails in an unassuming setting; we're big fans of the gimlet and lesser-known Bobby Burns.
 But perhaps what we admire most about Best Intentions is its ability to nail the neo-dive vibe without feeling forced.

 If classic cocktails and ’90s hip-hop are your jam, Moneygun might just be your dream bar.
 The small, dark space features all the originals—from mojitos and mai tais to sidecars and sazeracs.
 Every drink involves a perfected recipe and quality, often house-made ingredients.
-Balance out the booze with unexpected bar snacks like fried smelts with chimichurri aioli or the beef tartare with foie torchon, celery root, cocoa nibs and rye bread.
+Balance out the booze with bar upgraded snacks like loaded waffle fries, English pea croquettes and a chocolate chip cookie.

 Who would have guessed longtime Trotter's chef Matthias Merges would find his calling checking IDs at the door of a Logan Square bar?
 Granted, his is not just any bar: Here, beverage director Stephanie Andrews creates a menu with original cocktails and twists on classics packed with loads of amari.
 Though Billy Sunday is squarely a bar, the food is a worthy companion to the drinks: Don't miss any of the snacks in jars.